ing-bank/baker/split-brain-resolver/tla/README.md

 ### Cluster/Node spec
 Refactored the V1 spec into the spec of a Node which could be reusable in the Cluster spec which describes the behaviour of a Cluster.
-The algorithm of the Node is actually should be the real Split Brain Resolver algorithm, and we should be able to define some safety and liveliness properties of the Cluster formed by those Nodes.
+The algorithm of the Node should actually be the real Split Brain Resolver algorithm, and we should be able to define some safety and liveliness properties of the Cluster formed by those Nodes.